-Description This quary requests one a scan data from the instrument Description This query requests one a-scan data from the instrument Syntax FETCh[:ARRay]?
-Query Response data> Notes Fetching data should be performed after acquisition start.
-If the data is requested prior the start, a time-out error might be thrown (depending on SCPI client settings) FETC:ARR? < #516412DD Where: • # - always sent before definite block data (ASCII format) 5 - specifies that the byte count is five digits (16412) (ASCII format) Example 16412 - specifies the number of data bytes that will follow, not counting <nl><end> (ASCII format)</end></nl> DD - 16412 bytes (ASCII format) where first 28 bytes is a vector header with meta-information in the header bytes 16, 17 is a word with vector index (a counter of vectors started after the first data acquisition). the last 16384 bytes is a vector of 8192 2-bytes signed words in little-endian format
+Description This query requests one a-scan data from the instrument Syntax FETCh[:ARRay]?
+Query Response Notes Fetching data should be performed after acquisition start.
+If the data is requested prior the start, a time-out error might be thrown (depending on SCPI client settings) FETC:ARR? < #516412DD Where: - always sent before definite block data (ASCII format) • 5 - specifies that the byte count is five digits (16412) (ASCII format) Example 16412 - specifies the number of data bytes that will follow, not counting <nl><end> (ASCII format)</end></nl> DD - 16412 bytes (ASCII format) where first 28 bytes is a vector header with meta-information in the header bytes 16, 17 is a word with vector index (a counter of vectors started after the first data acquisition). the last 16384 bytes is a vector of 8192 2-bytes signed words in little-endian format

-5.2.2.3.2 Fetching measurement result
+6.2.2.3.2 Fetching measurement result

-Description This query requests the last thickness measurement result Syntax [FETCH]:RESult[:MEASure]?
-Query Response {FETCH]:RESult[:MEASURE]? <string> JSON containing all measurement properties.
-Format: { "command": "measurement_result", "contact_quality": 0, "counter" : 0, "gain": 0, "thickness": 65535, "timestamp" : "12:10:49" } command - identifier of the result, always "measurement_result" thickness is returned in micrometers as integer value.
-Values 65535 and -1 should be interpreted as failed measurement (e.g. no contact with object found). counter - 32-bit iterator which is incremented each finished measurement, starts from 0. gain - analog gain estimated during the measurement timestamp - string with time of the last finished measurement. contact - boolean describing presence of contact. contact. o - No Contact, 1 - Low Contact, 2 - Medium Contact, 3 - Full Contact </string> The result of a measurement is saved internally for future requests until the next measurement is completed.
-Notes • Repeat Requests : If no new measurement has started, the command will return the same JSON data each time. • Multiple Measurements: If several measurements are completed between requests, only the most recent result will be delivered.
-Example > RES? < {"command": "measurement_result", "contact": false,"contact_quality": 0, "counter" : 0, "gain": 0, "thickness": 65535, "timestamp" : "12:10:49"}
+Description This query requests the last thickness measurement result

+Syntax [FETCH]:RESult[:MEASure]?

+Cymax <string></string>

+JSON containing all measurement properties.

+Format:

+{

+"command": "measurement_result",

+"contact": false, "contact_quality": 0,

+"counter" : 0, "gain": 0,

+"thickness": 65535,

+"timestamp" : "12:10:49"

+,

+command - identifier of the result, always

+0 "measurement_result"

+Query Response thickness is returned in micrometers as integer value.
+Values 65535 and -1 should be interpreted as failed measurement (e.g. no contact with object found).

+counter - 32-bit iterator which is incremented each finished

+measurement, starts from 0.

+gain - analog gain estimated during the measurement

+timestamp - string with time of the last finished measurement.

+contact - boolean describing presence of contact.

+contact_quality - estimated quality of contact:

+0 - No Contact,

+1 - Low Contact,

+2 - Medium Contact,

+3 - Full Contact

+The result of a measurement is saved internally for future requests until the next measurement is completed.

+Notes Repeat Requests: If no new measurement has started, the command will return the same JSON data each time.

+Multiple Measurements: If several measurements are completed between requests, only the most recent result will be delivered.

+RES?

+Example < {"command": "measurement_result", "contact": false,"contact_quality": 0, "counter" : 0, "gain": 0, "thickness": 65535, "timestamp" : "12:10:49"}

-5.2.2.4 SYSTem Subsystem
+6.2.2.4 SYSTem Subsystem

-5.2.2.4.1 Reads out error message queue
+6.2.2.4.1 Reads out error message queue

 Description This method reads out error message queue.
 Syntax SYSTem:ERRor?
-Query Response <numeric>,<string></string></numeric> SYSTem:ERRor? < 0, "No error" Example > SYSTem:ERRrr? > SYSTem:ERRor? -113,"Undefined header;Command: SYST:ERRrr"
+Query Response <numeric>,<string></string></numeric> Evennle > SYSTem:ERRor? < 0, "No error" Example > SYSTem:ERRrr? > SYSTem:ERRor? -113,"Undefined header;Command: SYST:ERRrr"

-5.2.2.5 STATus Subsystem
+6.2.2.5 STATus Subsystem

-5.2.2.5.1 Battery state of charge
+6.2.2.5.1 Battery state of charge